MicrosoftDocs/Viva/WorkplaceAnalytics/Use/chart-types.md

 ![Settings and filters](../images/wpa/use/settings-and-filters-2.png)

-When you change chart display settings, your changes apply to all the charts on all the tabs of **Explore Metrics**.
-For example, when you set the chart display to group by _level_, all charts in all sections are grouped by that level.
+When you change chart display settings, your changes apply to all the charts on all **Explore pages**.
+For example, when you set the chart to group by _level_, all charts in all sections are grouped by that level.

 #### To apply or reset settings